Honey Face Mask

 - Rinse with lukewarm water

 When Bentonite Clay comes into contact with a liquid, something changes in the composition of the clay.
 This gives it the ability to absorb toxins.
 Bentonite clay absorbs oil and dirt from the pores.
 It makes the skin smoother, firmer and softer making fine lines fade.
 Suitable for both dry and oily skin.
 Want to know more about Bentonite Clay?
-Read our blog about Bentonite Clay.
+Read our blog about Bentonite Clay (in Dutch).

 That bees can sting is general knowledge.
 That bees make honey is also universal knowledge.
 But what not everybody knows is that bees are particularly useful and occupy a very special place in the food chain.
 The bee is the main pollinator; bees pollinate 80% of all crops in the Netherlands.
-When collecting nectar, the pollen is transferred from flower to flower, this is done by the bee who takes the remains of the sticky pollen from the previous flower which then hang on the hairs of the it’s body which pollinate the next flower.
+When collecting nectar, the pollen is transferred from flower to flower, this is done by the bee who takes the remains of the sticky pollen from the previous flower which then hang on the hairs of its body which pollinate the next flower.
 Bees are indispensable.
-DIY Soap only works with a beekeeper who carefully attends to his bees.
+DIYS Soap only works with a beekeeper who carefully attends to his bees.

-Bentonite clay, cold strung organic honey from flowers.
+Bentonite clay, organic raw honey from flowers.